UniversalViewer/universalviewer/README.md

     `npm install`

+> If switching between branches, ensure that you check out the correct branch in the `examples` sub-repository too.
+By default this should be `gh-pages`.

 ### Debug Builds

 To build the debug version of the viewer, just run (on the command line, in the `universalviewer` folder):